AdilSarwarNU/sean-api/README.md

 - Mocha + Chai HTTP for automated API testing and TDD.
 - [Sequelize](http://sequelizejs.com/) as ORM for supporting several RDBMS dialects.

+## Commands

+### Starting Server

+To run the server, use the command:

+    $ node start

+When in development mode, you can use (nodemon)[https://github.com/remy/nodemon] by running the gulp task:

+    $ gulp

+### Running Tests

+To run the tests, use the command:

+    $ node test

+The tests will launch a single-thread instance of the server listening at the port defined by `PORT` environment variable.

 ## Configuration

 The stack can be configured using the a few environment variables.
 In the event that modifying environment variables is difficult (such as on Windows), `dotenv` is enabled and you can create a `.env` file on the application root and place the variables in the file.